atskae/atskae.github.io/_posts/2020-10-10-post-uni-learning.md

 reading: Harry Potter and the Order of Phoenix, A Random Walk Down Wall Street
 listening: 未来の輪郭線
 piano: Pokemon GSC Ending
-categories: [Life, Computer Science]
+categories: [Computer Science, Life]
-tags: [reflection, quantum computing]
+tags: [reflection, quantum computing, finance, japanese]
 ---

 My goal to "keep track of my learning on this site" has been an failure.
 The last time I wrote was back in March - a lot has happened since then: